 Oh Ina, how do we love thee?
 Let me count the ways.
-Ina Garten is one of the most beloved chefs of our time and the East End’s home grown, backyard celebrity personalities.
+Ina Garten is one of the most beloved chefs of our time and one of the East End’s home grown, backyard celebrity personalities.
 She’s always enthralling us with her superb recipes, fabulous parties and of course, her divine life with her cherished, Jeffrey.
-Here’s her version of the French classic, Coq Au Vin…perfect as the nights begin to chill.
+Here’s her version of the French classic, Coq Au Vin…the perfect comfort food for these trying times.

 I’d recommend you pop open that bottle of vino you just picked up, as you’ll be busy prepping/cooking for a good hour and a half before you and three others will be sitting down to indulge in this hearty dish.

 4 ounces good bacon or pancetta, diced

 1 (3 to 4-pound) chicken, cut in 8 ths

 1/4 cup Cognac or good brandy

 1/2 bottle (375 ml) good dry red wine such as Burgundy